thkitapci/Inference_of_TF_regulatory_networks/README.md

               Output file : genes_names_count_average_tf.txt : name , number_binding_sites and average_binding of each gene in 10% and 5% tail of score distribution

-D) get genes_name , number of binding sites , average of binding sites , co-variation of each gene in 10% and 5% tail of score distribution with each TF motif (PWM) of interest.
+D) Get genes_name , number of binding sites , average of binding sites , co-variation of each gene in 10% and 5% tail of score distribution with each TF motif (PWM) of interest.

                               `genes_numbers_score_expression.pl`